NewFuture/my-stickers/website/src/markdown/privacy.md

 ### Collection and Use of Information

-Custom Stickers Extension does not collect, process or store any personal information, including your user name, name and email address or non-personal information from you.
+My Stickers Extension does not collect, process or store any personal information, including your user name, name and email address or non-personal information from you.
 **We will only store your `aadObjectId` of Microsoft Teams Application for identify**.
 We do not retain or use the data thus collected for any other purposes.

-When you use the Custom Stickers Extension, our servers automatically record certain information in server logs.
+When you use the My Stickers Extension, our servers automatically record certain information in server logs.
 These server logs include information such as your web request, browser type and settings, referring / exit pages and URLs, number of clicks and how you interact with links on the Extension, pages viewed, date and time stamp information and other such information.